monero-rs/monero-rpc-rs/RELEASING.md

 To create a new release:

-1. Make sure `CHANGELOG.md` is up-to-date and contain all modifications under the `[Unreleased]` section.
+1. Make sure `CHANGELOG.md` is up-to-date and contains all modifications under the `[Unreleased]` section.
 2. Trigger [this](https://github.com/monero-ecosystem/monero-rpc-rs/actions/workflows/draft-new-release.yml) workflow with the desired version number.
 3. Merge the resulting PR (watch your notifications).